PHED 27A: RUN FOR FITNESS

 Lab Content

-Lab Content may include but is not limited to:
+Lab content may include but is not limited to:

-A. Calculating fluid loss
+- Calculating fluid loss

-B. Hard/easy
+- Hard/easy

-C. Walk/run
+- Walk/run

-D. Training plan
+- Training plan

 Special Facilities and/or Equipment

-B. When taught as an online distance learning or hybrid section, students and faculty need ongoing and continuous internet and email access.
+2. When taught as an online distance learning or hybrid section, students and faculty need ongoing and continuous internet and email access.

 Method(s) of Evaluation

-C. Participation in class training sessions.
+Participation in class training sessions

 Method(s) of Instruction